Welcome to our Microsoft Power Automate template archive created by Manuel Gomes and with contributions from other people.

 Parse UTM Parameters With Request Trigger

 This template provides you with a way for you to sort a numeric array.
-It’s designed so that you can re-use it in your Power Automates without the need of duplicating the code.
+I designed it so that you can re-use it in your Power Automates without the need to duplicate the code.

 How to use the templates